Same-sex marriage in Australia: Australian Capital Territory

-Previously, same-sex couples could enter into civil unions in the Australian Capital Territory (ACT).
-In August 2012, a civil union bill passed the territory Legislative Assembly.
+Previously, same-sex couples could enter into civil unions in the Australian Capital Territory.
+In August 2012, a civil union bill passed the Legislative Assembly.
 The Civil Union Act 2012 granted many of the same rights to same-sex couples as people married under the Marriage Act 1961.
-The Act was not challenged by the Gillard Government.
+The Act was not challenged by the Gillard government.
 It was to be repealed and civil unions were to be no longer accessible to same-sex couples upon commencement of the Marriage Equality (Same Sex) Act 2013, which (if not struck down by the High Court) would have permanently legalised same-sex marriage in the territory.
 Due to the High Court's ruling striking down the ACT's same-sex marriage law as invalid, the repeal of the Act was of no effect and civil unions continued to take place in the ACT until 2017.
-As of 2017, forming a new civil union is not possible as section 7 of the Civil Union Act 2012 requires that potential couples be unable to marry under the Marriage Act 1961.
+From 2017, forming a new civil union is no longer possible as section 7 of the Civil Union Act 2012 requires that potential couples be unable to marry under the Marriage Act 1961.
 When same-sex marriage was legalised, it became legally impossible to form a civil union, though existing ones remain valid.

 Since 2008, the ACT has recognised civil partnerships which provide same-sex couples with increased rights regarding superannuation, taxation and social security.
-Although the Civil Partnerships Act 2008 was repealed upon passage of the aforementioned Civil Unions Act 2012, entering into civil partnerships, which are now regulated under part 4A of the Domestic Relationships Act 1994, remains an option for same-sex couples (and opposite-sex couples).
+Although the Civil Partnerships Act 2008 was repealed upon passage of the aforementioned Civil Unions Act 2012, entering into civil partnerships, which are now regulated by the Domestic Relationships Act 1994, remains an option for same-sex and opposite-sex couples.
 Couples can also enter into domestic relationships, which were enacted in 1994.
+The ACT's laws also apply to the Jervis Bay Territory.